bytecodealliance/javy/docs/docs-using-extending.md

 [using complex data types in Wasm functions](./contributing-complex-data-types.md) for more details.

-For the world with the imported function, the `src/lib.rs` should look like :
+For the world with the imported function, the `src/lib.rs` should look like:

 ```rust
 use javy_plugin_api::{